mikemintz/deme/deme_django/docs/architecture.rst

 Every ActionNotice keeps the following fields

-* Item (the item that was acted upon)
+* Action item (the item that was acted upon)
-* Item version number (the version of the item after the action took place)
+* Action item version number (the version of the item after the action took place)
-* Creator (the agent who acted upon the item)
+* Action agent (the agent who acted upon the item)
-* Created at (the date/time that the action took place)
+* Action time (the date/time that the action took place)
-* Description (the optional user-entered description of the action -- for edits, this is like an "Edit Summary", but it applies to any action)
+* Action summary (the optional user-entered description of the action -- for edits, this is like an "Edit Summary", but it applies to any action)

 There are currently 6 types of ActionNotices: DeactivateActionNotices, ReactivateActionNotices, DestroyActionNotices, CreateActionNotices, EditActionNotices, and RelationActionNotices.
 The first 5 are self-explanatory: when an agent deactivates, reactivates, destroys, creates, or edits an item, this automatically generates an ActionNotice.
 None of these 5 ActionNotices define new fields.
 Although it seems like the CreateActionNotices and EditActionNotices should define fields to specify what changed, this information can be inferred from the item itself (and its revisions).